-You will then see the tab character inserted into your document.
+You’ll then see the tab character inserted into your document.
 That’s it!
 We got this cool tip from Six Colors.

-Certain apps on your iOS device do offer an Indent feature like Pages and Evernote.
-But, for other apps and documents where that isn’t an option, these nifty little tricks comes in handy.
 Have you been struggling without the Tab key on your iOS keyboard?
 And if so, what have you done about it?